piyushjajoo/k8s-operators-course/module-07/labs/lab-03-high-availability.md

 2. Increase replicas in `config/manager/manager.yaml` for HA
 3. Use `make deploy` to apply all configurations
 4. Failover is automatic - standby pods acquire the lease
-5. PDB protects availability during node maintenance
+5. **PDB only protects against voluntary disruptions** (evictions, not direct deletion)
+6. Use `kubectl drain` or Eviction API to test PDB - NOT `kubectl delete pod`
-6. Health checks are pre-configured by kubebuilder
+7. Health checks are pre-configured by kubebuilder

 ## Solutions